Reconstructing the topology of clones: Topological Clones

 \begin{thm} Any function clone $\mathscr C$ with domain $C$ which contains $\mathscr O^{(1)}_C$ has automatic continuity. \end{thm} \begin{proof} Let $D$ be a countably infinite set, and let $\xi\colon \mathscr C\To\mathscr D$ be a homomorphism onto a (not necessarily closed) subclone $\mathscr D$ of $\mathscr O_D$.
 Then $(D;\mathscr D)\in \HSP(C;\mathscr C)$ by Theorem~\ref{thm:birkhoff}.
 In other words, there is a subset $S$ of some power $C^I$ and an equivalence relation $\sim$ on $S$ such that both $S$ and $\sim$ are invariant under the componentwise action of $\mathscr C$ on $C^I$ and such that the algebra $(S;\mathscr C)/_\sim$ is isomorphic to $(D;\mathscr D)$.
 The clone isomorphism $\xi$ is then obtained by sending every function $f\in \mathscr C$ to the corresponding function (with the same name) in $(S;\mathscr C)/_\sim$.

 In the following, we view tuples in $C^I$ as functions from $I$ to $C$, and in particular are going to speak of the \emph{range} and the \emph{kernel} of a tuple.
 Note first that since $S$ is invariant under $\mathscr O^{(1)}_C$, it contains with every tuple $a\in C^I$ all tuples whose kernel is at least as coarse as the kernel of $a$; in other words, whether or not a tuple is in $S$ only depends on its kernel, and the kernels of tuples in $S$ are upward closed in the lattice of equivalence relations on $I$ (where the order is containment).
 Now let $F\subseteq S$ consist of those tuples which have finitely many values (i.e., whose kernel has finitely many classes).
-Then $(F;\mathscr C)$ is a subalgebra of $(S;\mathscr C)$.
-We will now show that every tuple in $S$ is $\sim$-equivalent to a tuple in $F$ with finite range.
+Then $(F;\mathscr C)$ is a subalgebra of $(S;\mathscr C)$, as finitary operations on finite domains have finite range.
+We will now show that every tuple in $S$ is $\sim$-equivalent to a tuple in $F$, i.e., one with finite range.
 We then have that $(F;\mathscr C)/_\sim$ and $(S;\mathscr C)/_\sim$ are isomorphic.
-But the mapping which sends every function in $\mathscr C$ to its corresponding function in $(F;\mathscr C)/_\sim$ is continuous: among $\HHH, \SSS, \PPP$, the only operator which might act discontinuously on the clone is the operator $\PPP$; however, it is easy to see that it does act continuously if the product is finite, or consists only of finite range tuples.
+But the mapping which sends every function in $\mathscr C$ to its corresponding function in $(F;\mathscr C)/_\sim$ is continuous: to see this, note first that the mapping which sends every function in $\mathscr C$ to its corresponding function in $(F;\mathscr C)$ is continuous, since all tuples in $F$ take only finitely many values.
+Moreover, the mapping which sends every function in $(F;\mathscr C)$ to the corresponding function acting on the classes of $\sim$ is continuous in general, and so our claim follows by composing the two mappings.
+It might be worth noting that in general, among $\HHH, \SSS, \PPP$, the only operator which might act discontinuously on a function clone is the operator $\PPP$; however, it is easy to see that it does act continuously if the product is finite, or is restricted to finite range tuples.